 Department of Pattern Dynamics Analysis

-We promote collaboration between mathematics and other scientific fields by focusing on pattern dynamics that appear in natural and social phenomena and analyzing them mathematically.
-For example, we work on the pattern dynamics of reaction-diffusion systems and their applications to material science, as well as the pattern dynamics of flow fields and their applications to environmental and biological phenomena.
+We promote collaboration between mathematics and other scientific fields by focusing on pattern dynamics that appear in natural phenomena and analyzing them mathematically.
+For example, we work on the pattern dynamics of reaction-diffusion systems and their applications to material science, as well as the pattern dynamics of flow fields.

 Construction of the unified combustion limit theory based on space experiments and pattern dynamics analysis of peculiar flames

 We are planning experiments to be conducted in space at the international space station, in the Japanese module “KIBO”, in order to construct a unified combustion limit theory, which will comprehensively cover both peculiar “flame ball” phenomena and ordinary flames.

 To analyze and create a numerical model for the transition from ordinary flame to flame ball, international collaborative research with Far Eastern Federal University, in Russia, is ongoing.
 Transition from ordinary flame to flame ball will be addressed experimentally where ordinary flame is decisively obtained by governing equations, whereas flame balls are essentially pattern formation problems.

 Mechanism of Instability and Route to Turbulence of Vortical Flows